July 3, 321 AD – Constantine’s Second Sunday Law

 Constantine’s 321 Sunday laws matched the anticipated patterns for festivals described by Cicero and other Roman authors.
 The issues of work and agricultural toils were addressed in the first law (March 7).
 While farmers were not granted rest on the day, their position was discussed to be consistent with other festivals.
 Many annual festivals related in some way to the harvest cycle.
 It was logical not to allow farmers off on Sunday since there is not a weekly crop.
 In the second law, most legal proceedings were suspended and freedom for slaves were addressed (July 3).
 The Latin word festo was employed in this law.

 Another factor to be considered with this topic is the prevalence of sun worship.
 In the century leading up to Constantine’s reign, the Empire experienced the elevation of sun worship in the entity of Sol Invictus.
 At times, Sol was the highest object of worship.
-Aurelian (early 270s) honored Sol with the title ‘lord of the Empire.’
+In the early 270s, Aurelian honored Sol with the title ‘lord of the Empire.’
 He instituted annual games to the sun that were still celebrated in Constantine’s time (and decades afterwards).
 By the time Constantine became Western Emperor (312), reverence for Sol Invictus was an imperial heritage (albeit nuanced).
-He honored Sol on monuments and coins.
-To learn more about Constantine’s veneration for the sun, CLICK HERE.
+He honored Sol on monuments and coins (Click HERE to learn more about Constantine’s veneration for the sun).

 When we review the information presented thus far in the article, Constantine’s Sunday laws become better understood.
 The Christian influence is absent.
 Instead, Constantine simultaneously merged two Roman ideals; one was older and the other newer.